-Check if Then The power supply cord is unplugged.
+The power supply cord is unplugged.
 Firmly plug the cord into a live outlet with proper voltage.
 A household fuse has blown or circuit breaker tripped.
 Replace the fuse or reset the circuit breaker.
 The refrigerator control is set to the OFF position.
-Refer to the Setting the Controls section .
+Refer to the Setting the Controls section on page 11-12.
 Refrigerator is in the defrost cycle.
 Wait about 30 minutes for defrost cycle to end.